-Nightlife in Prague is one of the craziest you will ever experience.
+The nightlife in Prague is one of the craziest you will ever experience.
 What exactly can you expect?
 Well, be prepared for anything and everything.
 Do you want loud music, flashing lights, and a sweaty night of regret?
-Do you want a chill, laid back kind of night with your friends?
+How about a chill, relaxed kick back with your friends?
 Maybe just drinking by the Vltava River as the sun sets?
-There are so many different ways to have a night out in Prague, but I’ll give you my ideal itinerary with a few suggestions.
+There are so many different ways to have a night out in Prague, but I’ll give you my ideal itinerary.

 8PM and earlier:

 Beer gardens are also a popular spot for locals and travelers alike.
-My personal favorite?
-I highly recommend going to the Beer Garden, Hospudka na Hradbach, in Vysehrad.
+My personal favorite is Hospudka na Hradbach in Vysehrad.
 Take the red line to Vysehrad and try to find your way around the historic and beautiful neighborhood until you get to the beer garden.
 It is a large, open space with many tables, decently priced beer, great food, and a stunning view of the city (pictured below).
-I could spend hours upon hours here, and would highly recommend it as a pregame before a night out.
+I could spend hours upon hours here.
+I definitely recommend it as a pregame before a night out.

 10PM – 1AM:

-This is when I would start trickling my way into the bars, or at the very least, hit up one of Prague’s crazy party hostels.
+This is when I would start trickling into the bars, or at the very least, hit up one of Prague’s crazy party hostels.
 Beer is legitimately cheaper than water in Prague so you can literally walk into any establishment and get the job done.
 Some popular ones are James Dean and Harley’s, and you will usually find a good crowd there.
 However, they are personally not my favorite, and you will leave reeking of cigarettes and shame.
-The atmosphere here is dark with loud classic rock and oldies playing all through the night.
+The atmosphere there is dark with loud classic rock and oldies playing all through the night.

 There are so many more pubs and bars you could go to in Prague but I have a bad habit of skipping out on the bars and heading straight for the clubs.
 Up next, my area of expertise.